freelawproject/juriscraper/readme.md

 We also generally use Eclipse with the PyDev and Aptana tools installed or Intellij with PyCharm installed.
 These are useful because they allow syntax highlighting, code inspection, and PyLint integration.
-Intellij is particularly strong in this area and a license is available to contributors.
+Intellij is particularly strong in this area and a license is available to interested contributors.

 For scrapers to be merged: